 For years organizations have relied on distribution groups to communicate and collaborate with groups of people both inside and outside the company.
 Now, however, Office 365 Groups in Outlook offer a more powerful solution for collaboration.

-Groups in Office 365 let you choose a set of people that you wish to collaborate with and easily set up a collection of resources for those people to share.
+When you set up an Office 365 Group in Outlook, you can choose a set of people that you wish to collaborate with and easily set up a collection of resources for those people to share.
 You don’t have to worry about manually assigning permissions to all those resources because adding members to the group automatically gives them the permissions they need to the tools your group provides.

 Those additional resources include: